How to resolve oversized PST file error?

 Fixing PST files affected due to Oversizing

-To fix PST files that were affected due to oversizing issues, user has two options.
-The first option is to fix the issue with inbuilt repair utility, while the second option comes to play when the inbuilt utility fails to work.
-It employs assistance from external utility or third-party tool.
+To fix PST files that were affected due to oversizing issues, user has three options.
+The first option is to fix the issue with inbuilt repair utility, while the second option entails usage of the Microsoft PST tool, while the third option comes to play when the inbuilt utility fails to work.
+It employs assistance from the external utility or the third-party tool.

 - MS Outlook saves inbox repair tool in different locations of the Windows drive.